Kitware/QuickView/docs/userguide/viewport.md

     through different data slices in a dimension, the colormap will be automatically adjusted for each data slice.

-    If the user enters min./max. values in the mini menu and hit the `return` key on the key board, a blue icon with a lock and the text "Manual" will show up above the text box for the max. value, as can be seen in the right example above.
+    If the user specifies min. and/or max. values in the mini menu, a blue icon with a picture of a lock and the text "Manual" will show up above the max. value, as can be seen on the right in the example above.
     After that, when the "play" button in the [control panel](control_panel.md) is used to cycle through different data slices in a dimension, the colormap will be fixed for the user-specified range.